Riverbank Precinct Code Amendment

 There is no point in me reiterating all the valid reasons that so many people have already given as to why this rezoning should NOT proceed or expressing yet more dismay and outrage.
 It is a disgrace that the government would even consider such plans and it appears that destruction will continue of what Adelaide is renown for: its peace, its livibility, its heritage, its green spaces, especially its beautiful parklands.
 Why would Adelaide want to have an ugly riverbank like they have in Melbourne?
 Or cram another hospital in such an unsuitable location?
 It is a shame that the rezoning proposal wasn’t made more public, providing people with more opportunities to give their opinion.

-Becky2142 over 2 years ago
+Becky2142 about 3 years ago

 Do not further develop any Adelaide parklands areas.
 They must stay as natural as possible.
 I say NO to further development.
 Keep parks natural.

-MP Mackinnon over 2 years ago
+MP Mackinnon about 3 years ago

 Do not build in the parklands

-ColinD over 2 years ago
+ColinD about 3 years ago

 I am opposed to this proposed plan which will diminish the Parklands irreparably.
 The plan is totally against the intention of Col. Light & those who have protected the Parklands since SA was established.
 In current times it is more important than ever to protect not develop on the Parklands.
 How can we hope to have them listed as a place worthy of protection if our Government is proposing to take to them with a bulldozer?
 Sure they were intended to protect the city from attack but now they are needed more than ever to protect our city from many other attacks both natural & manmade.
 There are lots of other places in Adelaide in need of attention.
 Please keep your hands off our parklands!

-Fran over 2 years ago
+Fran about 3 years ago

 Leave the parklands alone.
 They are a key feature of Adelaide, and a valuable asset.
 Don't allow development of them!
 They should remain public and open

-LTC over 2 years ago
+LTC about 3 years ago

 Who has time to read all this guff?
 Just leave the parklands alone!
 It is so tiresome that we have to keep fighting over this.
 William Light left us a wonderful legacy.
 Stop the death of a thousand cuts and permanently protect every square inch of parklands from commercialisation and development.
 Put the long term public interest first.